-The fund is intended for the growth-oriented investor seeking capital appreciation primarily from equity gains and exchange rate movements.
-Return expectations are offset by high risks in the equity, interest rate and currency areas, as well as by credit risks and the possibility of incurring significant losses up to and including the total loss of capital invested.
+The fund is intended for the risk-tolerant investor who, in seeking investments with strong returns, can tolerate the substantial fluctuations in the values of investments, and the very high risks this entails.
+Strong price fluctuations and high creditworthiness risks result in temporary or permanent reductions of the net asset value per unit.
+Expectations of high returns and tolerance of risk by the investor are offset by the possibility of incurring significant losses up to and including the total loss of capital invested.
 The investor is willing and able to bear such a financial loss and is not concerned with capital protection.